mxw-selene/ai-augmented-estimation/README.md

 ## Citation

-If you use this code or data in your research, please cite:
+If you use this code or data in your research, please cite our paper:
-@article{wang2024large,
+'''
-  title={Large language models for market research: A data-augmentation approach}, author={Wang, Mengxin and Zhang, Dennis J and Zhang, Heng}, journal={arXiv preprint arXiv:2412.19363}, year={2024}
+Wang, Mengxin, Dennis J. Zhang, and Heng Zhang.
+"Large language models for market research: A data-augmentation approach." arXiv preprint arXiv:2412.19363 (2024).
-}
+'''

 ## License
 | Component        | License                                                                                                                             |